 With two menu options, there should be enough to sample at the restaurant for even the more picky eaters.
 If the Princess can walk away from a cruise ship pre-fixe menu happy, then almost any cruiser is sure to be satisfied.

-At $55 a person, it is a bit pricey.
+At $55 a person (2019 pricing), it is a bit pricey.
 Being the same price as the Fine Cut Steakhouse, which offers more beefy options, cruisers must be interested in the show portion and complete experience in order to book Le Petit Chef.

 The food here is undoubtedly solid and worthy of an additional cover charge over the main dining room.
 For us, it certainly was worth the added costs for the entire dinner and show experience.